blakeblackshear/frigate/docs/docs/configuration/advanced.md

 ### `database`

 Event and clip information is managed in a sqlite database at `/media/frigate/clips/frigate.db`.
 If that database is deleted, clips will be orphaned and will need to be cleaned up manually.
-They also won't show up in the Media Browser within HomeAssistant.
+They also won't show up in the Media Browser within Home Assistant.

 If you are storing your clips on a network share (SMB, NFS, etc), you may get a `database is locked` error message on startup.
 You can customize the location of the database in the config if necessary.